 The main exceptions to this rule in my house are Google Home / Google Nest smart speakers and some Chromecast devices.
 My smart speakers are however unable to control the other devices directly as they have to transfer requests to the local controller.

-I find that smart bulbs offer more possibilities than smart switches, such as the possibility to change their colour at will.
+I find that smart bulbs offer more possibilities than smart switches, such as the possibility to change their colour or brightness at will.
 Smart switches can however be more budget-friendly when multiple bulbs are hooked to the same switch.
 In such cases, if the design of the available "normal" switch makes it possible, I like to use a motorized light switch.
 These are battery-powered smart switches that you stick on top of your actual light switches so they can mechanically toggle them when commanded to.

-There are also some scenarios where I use a battery-powered button that can then be used to trigger an event that toggles a smart bulb or a smart plug, putting it on top on an always-on dumb switch if needed (a smart bulb cannot be controlled by a circuit switch as it must receive power even when it is off).
+There are also some scenarios where I use a battery-powered button that can then be used to trigger an event that toggles a smart bulb or a smart plug, putting it on top on an always-on dumb switch if needed (a smart bulb cannot normally be controlled by a circuit switch as it must receive power even when it is off).

 Home Assistant is mostly an event-driven automation system, not unlike IFTTT, except it is free software and has to be locally hosted.
 It allows me to set automation rules such as "Turn this light on when that door is opened".
 It supports a whole range of devices and services natively.
 It also has a backup system that allows me to save all my configurations in order to be able to restore them easily in case something bad happens.